seanmull/vimwiki/index.md

 ## In work

 -   [x] 15 of typing, focus on speed and numbers, special characters
--   [ ] Figure out how to connect to the eks cluster in window using wsl may need to ask IT about this?
--   [ ] Work with sarmed to get docker working in the ec2 instance
+-   [ ] Talk with sarmed and glen to get set up with the pre-authenticated ubuntu instance
--   [x] Book the massage.
-(Booked for friday at 11:00 am need to wait for confirmation)
--   [x] Figure out how to fetch branches.
--   [x] Get debugger to work in windows.
--   [x] Schedule the pick up of the modem
 -   [ ] Ask lachy what to get juhi
--   [x] Remove the rowdatapacket stuff from macygrey
--   [x] Bring scripts from linux
--   [x] Bring over the insomnia endpoints
 -   [ ] [Proposal for ocd-lite](Proposal for ocd-lite)
--   [ ] Remove games from portable that I won't need.
--   [ ] Buy gift for secret santa at work
+-   [ ] Buy gift for secret santa at work.
+Shop for something at the mall.
 -   [ ] Look into [wayland vs x11 issue.](wayland vs x11 issue.)
 -   [ ] Tasks for [setting up windows machine](setting up windows machine)
 -   [ ] Get my [ozforex account reactivated](ozforex account reactivated).
 Call 1300 300 424(Local call)